ORIGINAL RESEARCH article

 MG is co-founder of the company A1M Pharma AB.
 This does not present any conflict of interest.

-This work was supported by the Swedish Research Council, governmental ALF research grants to Lund University and Lund University Hospital, European Commission (FP7, Project 305485 PREVENT-ROP), the Crafoordska Foundation, the Greta and Johan Kock Foundation, the Alfred Österlund Foundation, the Fanny Ekdahls Foundation.
+This work was supported by the Swedish Research Council, governmental ALF research grants to Lund University and Lund University Hospital, European Commission (FP7, Project 305485 PREVENT-ROP), the Crafoordska Foundation, the Greta and Johan Kock Foundation, the Alfred Österlund Foundation, the Fanny Ekdahls Foundation, and the Swedish Foundation for Strategic Research (RBP14-0055 to MG).
 The authors wish to acknowledge Carin Sjölund, Lund University for excellent technical assistance.